Eddie Van Halen Net Worth

 In January 2020, David Lee Roth told the Las Vegas Review-Journal that Eddie was not doing well.
 He said: "Ed's not doing well, and singing and dancing is a perishable skill.
 If you have the capacity, it's something that has to be used routinely, if not for the thrill of it and the magic of creating with other incandescent spirits."
 In September 2019, Roth also said: "I think Van Halen's finished and this is the next phase.
 "And that being said, Eddie's got his own story to tell.
 Not mine to tell it."Eddie and his wife Janie are mourning the death of Janie's younger brother Tom, who died of undisclosed causes in June 2020.

-Real Estate: Eddie van Halen has lived in a 10,000-square-foot home in the Coldwater Canyon neighborhood of Los Angeles since the early 1980s.
+Real Estate: For much of his adult life, Eddie lived in Los Angeles where he owned several homes.
+Eddie van Halen owned a 10,000-square-foot home in the Coldwater Canyon neighborhood of Los Angeles since the early 1980s.
 Called the 5150 Estate, it is where he built the detached 5150 Studio in which Van Halen has recorded every one of their albums since 1984.

 Eddie Van Halen